vrealzhou/json-diff/README.md

 ## Modules
 1. json compare module: compares json and returns diff result in to a file
-2. diff display module: displays diff result file in terminal buffers
+2. diff display module: displays diff result in an interactive terminal UI with vim-like keybindings

 ## Documentation
 - [Diff Format Specification](docs/diff_format.md): Details about the text-based diff format